dojo/docs/dojox/calendar.rst

 Only one data item can be edited at a time.

-Note: for more information on data item editing behavior and events, See dedicated section of advanced configuration: _`Data item editing`
+Note: for more information on data item editing behavior and events, See dedicated section of advanced configuration: `Editing flags`_

 Using the mouse
 ```````````````